nikhildoifode/NLP_project/README.md

 - Activate the Conda environment: ```conda activate nlp_proj```
 - Install the requirements: ```pip install -r requirements.txt```

+## Pre-processing

 > NOTE: The following pre-processing step is not required if you just want to train/test the system on our processed data (since all the required pre-processed data are included in the project directory).

-## Pre-processing
+You can skip to train and test part.

 ### Building Knowledge Graph